geoffrey-g-delhomme/ultralytics/README.md

 **All the material is accessible from the `LARD.ipynb` notebook.**

+## Models

+All model checkpoints, ONNX exports and generated figures are stored in the `results` folder.

 ## Metrics

 | task    | weights    | epochs | mAP<sup>val<br>50<br>(%) | params<br>(M) | FLOPs<br>(B) | latency<br>(ms) |